yapplabs/ember-modal-dialog/README.md

 Ember Modal Dialog provides `attachment` and `targetAttachment` properties to configure positioning of the modal dialog near its target.
 To provide consistency with Hubspot Tether, Ember Modal Dialog uses the same syntax for these properties: "top|middle|bottom left|center|right|elementCenter"... e.g. `'middle left'`

-### Positioning tether-dialog Components
+### Positioning Your Modal Dialog

+With the default SCSS provided, your modal will be centered in the viewport.
+By adjusting the CSS, you can adjust this logic.

-The tether-dialog component uses our [ember-tether](//github.com/yapplabs/ember-tether) addon, which in turn uses [Hubspot Tether](http://github.hubspot.com/tether/).
-This enables modals to remain positioned near their targets when users scroll or resize the window.
+Pass a `tetherTarget` in order to position our modal in relation to the target and enable your modal remain positioned near their targets when users scroll or resize the window.

 To enable this behavior, install ember-tether as a dependency of **your ember app**.